 Advanced Standing: An applicant for admission to the Master of Social Work program who holds a baccalaureate degree from an undergraduate social work program accredited by the Council of Social Work Education may be admitted with advanced standing.
 SWK 615 Psychopathology (3 credit hours); SWK 631 Integrated Healthcare: Models and Practice (3 credit hours); and SWK 633 Advanced Clinical Social Work Practice in Behavioral Health Care with Individuals and Families (3 credit hours) and Advanced Clinical Social Work Practice in Behavioral Health Care with Groups, Communities and Organizations.
 The spring semester includes the following courses: SWK 670 Advanced Theory and Practice with Children (3 credit hours): SWK 673 Family and Community Violence in Rural and Underserved Areas (3 credit hours): SWK 655 The Comorbidity of Mental Health and Physical Disorders (3 credit hours); and SWK 653 Advanced Field Practicum (9 credit hours 450 work hours).
 SWK Electives with advanced behavioral health focus (6 credit hours).

 Marshall University All Generalist 2-year students must complete 60 credits in order to graduate from the program.
 All students enrolled in the regular 60 credit program must complete two separate (two semesters each) academic year field placements.

-Students who enter the program with Advanced Standing (30 credit hours total) complete only one (1) academic (two (2) semesters) yearlong field placement (9 credit hour 450 work hours).
-All Non-Advanced and Advanced Standing students will be offered behavioral health elective courses (see following section).
+Students who enter the program with Advanced Standing (30 credit hours total) complete only one (1) academic (two (2) semesters) yearlong field placement (9 credit hours, 450 work hours).

 - SWK 615 Psychopathology (3 credit hours)